2021 Kelana Jaya LRT collision

 On 24 May 2021, at 20:33 local Malaysia time, a head-on collision occurred between a manually-driven empty train and an automated train carrying passengers, on the Kelana Jaya line between Kampung Baru and KLCC stations in Kuala Lumpur, Malaysia.
-The accident caused 213 injuries, including 166 minor injuries and 47 serious injuries.
+The collision caused 213 injuries, including 166 minor injuries and 47 serious injuries.

-A spokesperson for Hospital Kuala Lumpur stated that by midnight of the same day, the hospital was treating 67 patients, six in critical-care, 19 partially critical and 42 in non-critical situation.
+A spokesperson for Hospital Kuala Lumpur stated that by midnight of the same day, the hospital was treating 67 patients, six in critical-care, 19 partially critical and 42 in a non-critical situation.
 Among the six critically injured include two who underwent brain surgery with a third needing cerebral resuscitation treatment.
-By 29 May, all but five of the patients have been discharged with three to be discharged in the coming days.

-This was the first collision to occur on the Kelana Jaya line since services began in 1998, as well as the worst railway accident in Malaysia to date.
+This was the first collision to occur on the Kelana Jaya line since services began in 1999, as well as the worst railway accident in Malaysia to date.

 Background

 Completed in 1999, the LRT Kelana Jaya Line is the fifth rapid transit line in Kuala Lumpur, being Malaysia's first fully-automated rail network, as well as the country's first subway line, forming a part of the Klang Valley Integrated Transit System.
 The line serviced 37 stations along 46.4 km of grade-separated tracks mostly on underground and elevated guideways.
 Formerly known as PUTRA-LRT, it is currently operated by Rapid Rail, a subsidiary of Prasarana Malaysia.
-The section on which the accident occurred is underground and was part of the line's Phase 2 from Pasar Seni to Gombak, which opened in 1999.
+The section on which the collision occurred is underground and was part of the line's Phase 2 from Pasar Seni to Gombak, which opened in 1999.

 The line exclusively uses the rolling stock supplied by Bombardier's Innovia Metro since its inception, which is a driverless automated rapid transit system that operates using Grade of Automation level 4 (GoA-4).